 Like the majority of Americans, I believe the Second Amendment guarantees an individual right to bear arms.
 In this country, we have a strong tradition of gun ownership that has been handed down from generation to generation.
 Hunting and sport shooting are part of our national heritage.
 Yet, even as we acknowledge that almost all gun owners in America are responsible, when we look at the devastation caused by gun violence—whether in high-profile tragedies or the daily heartbreak that plagues our cities—we must ask ourselves whether we are doing enough.

 I think we do plenty, I own several guns and a child in my home and she has never once been in harm’s way from it.
-It is a tool, and intimate object with no free will of its own.
+It is a tool, and inanimate object with no free will of its own.
 It can only cause evil when used by evil.

 While reducing gun violence is a complicated challenge, protecting our children from harm should not be a divisive one.
 Most gun owners agree that we can respect the Second Amendment while keeping an irresponsible, law-breaking few from inflicting harm on a massive scale.
 Most also agree that if we took commonsense steps to curtail gun violence, there would be fewer atrocities like the one that occurred in Newtown.
 We will not be able to stop every violent act, but if there is even one thing we can do to reduce gun violence—if even one life can be saved—then we have an obligation to try.